senalbulumulle/senalvim/README.md

 - GIT commands

+## Hardware that would support this:

+That is a complete good question, but this part will come soon

 ## Keyboards that support senalvim

 In this section, we are going to be talking about the keyboards that